Skip to main content

 18. Prioritize your financial capacities.

 You don’t have to be passionate about how you make money at first.
 One mountain gets you to the next and sometimes the first mountain looks like boring stuff.
-But the need for financial freedom and the ability to luxuriate in monetary comfort is absolutely undebatable.
+However, the need for financial freedom and the ability to luxuriate in monetary comfort is absolutely undebatable.
 Prioritize making money earlier in your life (at all legal costs).

 20. Look good even to the grocery store.